d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 \vspace{1in}

-10. We will assume that the true proportion of male boxers who are left handed is the same as the general population, 0.1.
-Using the parameter of interest in question 9, write out the null hypothesis in words.
+10. Using the parameter of interest in question 9, write out the null hypothesis in words.

 \vspace{1in}